- Disability Support Services (DSS)

 Are DSS at Eckerd College different from high school?

-To fully understand how services differ for high school and college students, you must be aware of the differences in philosophy behind the laws that govern the educational mandates.
+To fully understand how services differ for high school and college students, it is helpful to be aware of the differences in philosophy behind the laws that govern the educational mandates.
 The Individuals with Disabilities Education Act (IDEA) entitles children with disabilities to an appropriate education that allows for achievement during their secondary education.
 This "special education mandate," which attempts to ensure a positive outcome, differs significantly from the antidiscrimination, outcome-neutral ADAA, which governs higher education.
 Thus, in college, the law is designed to ensure that an individual with a disability has equal opportunity rather than focusing on the achievement of particular academic outcomes.
-Consistent with the many other freedoms found in college, the responsibility for learning and successfully meeting the academic requirements of each class belongs to the college student.
+Consistent with the many other freedoms found in college, the responsibility for learning and successfully meeting the academic requirements for each course belongs to the college student.
 However, reasonable accommodations are provided for students with documented disabilities to ensure that measures of their performance are based on their ability, not their disability.
-Since the responsibility for learning and succeeding in college is borne by the student, we recommend that students become strong self-advocates to access the variety of supports available to them and to meet their academic goals at Eckerd College.
+Since the responsibility for learning and succeeding in college is on the student, we recommend that students become strong self-advocates to access the variety of supports available to them and to meet their academic goals at Eckerd College.

 Available Resources at Eckerd College

 - Rahall Oral Communications Center

 - The Center for Innovative Learning & Academic Coaching